Nutanix-APJ/NHT/files_deploy/files_deploy.rst

 .. image:: images/image006.png

 After AD VM is created successfully, power on AD VM, then launch console to see domain name, IP Address and credentials of AD.
-This information will be used later.
+Record down them.
+The information will be used later.

 .. image:: images/image008.png